timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 py Cluster_approaches.py
 ```

-The distance matrix, together with the clustering is visualized in the following scatter plot (
+The distance matrix, together with the clustering, is visualized in the following scatter plot (
 see `Scatter_approachey_by_distance.py`):

 ![distance scatter plot](distance/approach_scatter.svg)).